Friduric/simple-opengl-image-library/README.md

 # About
-Pre-built and working Simple OpenGL Image Library (SOIL) compatible with modern C++11.
+Pre-built and working Simple OpenGL Image Library (SOIL) compatible with C++11.
 Compatible with Visual Studio 2015.

 # How to use
 **Add the "libs" and "include" folders to your project.**